 How Did PPP Scammers Steal $100+ Billion?

-By many accounts, PPP loan fraud could be the largest fraud of all time with $100+ billion stolen by scammers.
+By many accounts, PPP loan fraud could be the largest fraud of all time.
 But what is PPP loan fraud, exactly?
 And could it put you in danger?

 In this guide, we’ll explain what PPP fraud is, how it happens, and what’s happening to scammers caught with misusing the program.
 We'll also cover how identity thieves could use your identity to commit PPP loan fraud in your name and put you on the DOJ’s list.